fresheneesz/TordlWalletProtocols/singleWalletProtocols/Simple-Multisig-Wallet-Protocol.md

 6. Create one seed on each of the `Wallet Host Devices` using your preferred wallet program.
 7. Create a wallet on `your computer` that you'd like to use, using your preferred wallet program for each of the wallets in your `Device Configuration`.
 8. Create the multisig wallet by using each of those wallets, using `M` for `m` and the length of `Device Configuration` for `n`.
-9. Record the master public key from each wallet in your `unencrypted information file`.
+9. Record the master public key from each wallet in your `unencrypted Digital Data Record`.
 10. Verify the wallet works by sending a small amount of funds to it (using the [Receiving](#Receiving) instructions below), and then once received (see the [Checking your balance](#Checking-your-balance-and-history) instructions below), sending those funds back (using the [Spending](#Spending) instructions below).
 11. Follow the instructions in the *Setup* section of [Simple Inheritance Plan](../inheritancePlans/Simple Inheritance Plan.md).
 12. Store everything as determined in the `Storage Configuration`.